Urinary Tract Infection in Males Treatment & Management

 Preprocedure prophylaxis, condom use, and appropriate use of urinary catheters can reduce the risk of infections and complications.

 Unfortunately, instillation of antimicrobial agents into the bladder (unidirectional flow from the bladder to the bag is best), placing antimicrobials in the urine-drainage bag (which breaks the closed-drainage system), use of methenamine, and rigorous meatal cleansing are of little benefit.
-The IDSA guideline advises against the routine addition of antimicrobials or antiseptics to the drainage bag of patients who are catheterized in an effort to reduce the risk of catheter-associated bacteriuria or CAUTI.[2]
+A guideline from the Infectious Diseases Society of America (IDSA) advises against the routine addition of antimicrobials or antiseptics to the drainage bag of patients who are catheterized in an effort to reduce the risk for catheter-associated bacteriuria or catheter-associated UTI (CAUTI).
+[25]

 Preoperative prophylaxis

 Preoperative antibiotics can reduce complications.
-Procedures of concern include open, transurethral, or laser prostatectomy; transrectal prostate biopsy; cystoscopy in patients with preoperative bacteruria or a preoperative indwelling catheter, or renal transplantation.
+Procedures of concern include open, transurethral, or laser prostatectomy; transrectal prostate biopsy; cystoscopy in patients with preoperative bacteriuria or a preoperative indwelling catheter; and renal transplantation.
 Before antibiotic coverage, the rate of septicemia from a transrectal biopsy was 5-10%; currently, the rate is less than 0.1%.
 Fluoroquinolones are the prophylactic drugs of choice for urologic procedures.

-Post-transurethral prostatectomy (TURP) bacteriuria rates are approximately 10% in those who receive systemic antibiotics, compared to approximately 35% in those who do not.
-Single-dose therapy is as effective as longer courses.
+Post-transurethral prostatectomy (TURP) bacteriuria rates are approximately 10% in patients who receive systemic antibiotics, compared with approximately 35% in those who do not.
+Single-dose therapy is as effective as longer treatment courses.

-Unfortunately, neither cefuroxime nor ciprofloxacin was shown to reduce the rate of bacteriuria (approximately 20%) after lithotripsy.
+Unfortunately, neither cefuroxime nor ciprofloxacin has been shown to reduce the rate of bacteriuria (approximately 20%) after lithotripsy.

 Antibiotic regimens

-For kidney transplant recipients, TMP/SMZ (1 dose PO qd) beginning 2-4 days after surgery and continuing for 4-8 months reduced the incidence rate of UTIs from 38% to 8% (especially after the catheter was removed), cut febrile hospital days and bacterial infections (during and after hospitalization) in half, and reduced graft rejection.
+For kidney transplant recipients, TMP/SMZ (1 dose PO daily) beginning 2-4 days after surgery and continuing for 4-8 months was found to reduce the incidence rate of UTIs from 38% to 8% (especially after the catheter was removed), cut febrile hospital days and bacterial infections (during and after hospitalization) in half, and reduce graft rejection.

 Regimens for moderate-risk patients include amoxicillin or vancomycin.
-Amoxicillin is given only once as 2000 mg PO, 1 hour before the procedure.
-For patients allergic to amoxicillin, 1000 mg of vancomycin is given IV over 1-2 hours only once; it should be completed within 30 minutes of starting the procedure.
+Amoxicillin is given only once, in a 2000mg dose administered orally 1 hour before the procedure.
+For patients allergic to amoxicillin, 1000mg of vancomycin is given intravenously over 1-2 hours only once; it should be completed within 30 minutes of starting the procedure.

 Prevention of STD–related infections